Neuroinflammation in Lyme Disease

 - Memory difficulties

-These symptoms are often subtle but may significantly impair daily functioning.
+These symptoms may be subtle but can significantly impair work, school, communication, and daily functioning.

 For a symptom-focused overview, see Brain Fog and Lyme Disease.